 Society awards are divided into professional and student categories.
-FMCS presents four professional awards, including the Clench Award, the Lifetime Achievement Award, the Meritorious Service Award, and the Regional Mollusk Meeting Assistance Award.
-FMCS also grants three types of student awards, including student travel awards, best platform presentation and best poster presentation.
-Details on each of these six award types can be found on the Society's website at http://molluskconservation.org.
+FMCS presents three professional awards, including the Clench Award, the Lifetime Achievement Award, and the Meritorious Service Award.
+The Society also provides a Regional Mollusk Meeting Assistance Award.
+FMCS grants three types of student awards, including student travel awards, best platform presentation and best poster presentation.
+Details on each of these seven award types can be found on the Society's website at http://molluskconservation.org.
 Each award category is evaluated by separate guidelines, but maintains the intent of the Society's award process.
 Unless an award specifies otherwise, candidates may: